 DEI SMTD Student Ambassadors

 The DEI Ambassadors Program empowers a diverse group of current SMTD students who serve to strengthen our community by engaging with and learning from leaders in society and each other.
-Our student ambassadors are not only diverse in their ages, majors, gender, race, but also in religious affiliation, political views, genders and sexual identity, and experience in diversity, equity and inclusion work.
+Our student ambassadors are not only diverse in their age, gender, race, and sexual orientation; but also in religious affiliation, political views, and experience in diversity, equity, and inclusion work.
 Ambassadors receive information about events within SMTD and across campus that focus on leadership, social change and inclusion, as well as gather together a few times throughout the year for trainings, dialogue, and solidarity.
 More importantly, they are tasked with taking their newly found knowledge back into their respective communities to serve as an example and support to their peers.
 Are you interested in becoming a DEI Ambassador?
 Contact Rikki Morrow-Spitzer, DEI Coordinator

 Diversity and Inclusion Grants (DIGS)